avartation/Swift_ing/README.md

 # Swift_ing
-Here I'll post all the swift codes written by me
+Here I'll post all the Swift codes written by me